dakhama-mehdi/RTI-PC/README.md

 # Versions :

-- the tools exist on exe for two version basic or with proc pourcent, the exist also on Ps1 script you can add what you want to get as informations on line :
+- The tools exist on exe for two version basic or with proc pourcent
+- Exist also on Ps1 script (you can edit and add what you want to get as informations on line :
 - recommended to use the Microsoft Store Version

 # Troubleshoting :